 3. Relax in the pools

 The view of Semuc Champey is amazing, however, nothing beats actually swimming in the calm, shallow pools.
 Bailey and I, along with some friends from our hostel spent the entire day swimming at Semuc Champey.

 I found the most beautiful pools were at the far end of Semuc Champey with the larger pools and waterfalls at the end near the entrance gate.
-Spend your time in the upper pools, it’s magical there!
+If you follow the advice above and hike to the viewpoint first, you’ll begin your day at the far end of Semuc Champey.
+So, spend your time in the upper pools, it’s magical there!